ethercreative/storefront/README.md

 - [ ] Allow basic editing of Shopify products in craft (i.e. title)
 - [ ] Widgets showing various sales metrics
 - [ ] Store some product info to allow for in-craft filtering
+- [ ] In-craft orders section for viewing / filtering orders (link to shopify)
+- [ ] Add "New Shopify Product" button to element index for selected product element type

 ## Usage